Update a node pool

 2. Save the current container and pod status to the tmp temporary directory.

-3. Update containerd, crictl, and related configuration files to the latest versions provided by ACK, and restart containerd (this operation does not affect running containers).
-If you have modified the /etc/containerd/config.toml file on the node, this update will overwrite your changes.
+3. Update containerd, crictl, and the related configuration files to the latest versions provided by ACK.
+The restart does not affect running containers.
+If you modified the /etc/containerd/config.toml file on the node, the update overwrites your changes.

-4. Ensure that the kubelet is running as normal and the node is ready.
+4. Ensure that the kubelet runs as expected and the node is ready.

 How a node is updated by replacing the system disk